indygreg/python-build-standalone/docs/building.rst

 Using sccache to Speed up Builds
 ================================

 Builds can take a long time.
-The bulk of the CPU time is bootstrapping a modern Clang toolchain, which requires building a modern GCC then potentially doing a 3 stage bootstrap of Clang.

 python-build-standalone can automatically detect and use the `sccache <https://github.com/mozilla/sccache>`_ compiler cache to speed